-I am currently accepting a small number of commissions for paddles, canes and other wooden things.
-I allow approximately 4-6 weeks from an agreed design through to a finished paddle or cane.
+I generally allow approximately 4-6 weeks from an agreed design through to a finished paddle or cane.
 For some timbers sourcing raw material may add to this time.

 There will generally be a 25-50% premium for a commissioned piece when compared to a comparable paddle or cane made without a specific buyer in mind.